ronnieholm/Bugfree.SharePoint.DiagnosticTools/src/SPWorkflowLatency/README.md

 SharePoint 2013 workflows.
 Separate lists are needed because each workflow engines uses a different type of list.
 The type of the Workflow history list is shared, though.
-Finally, setup activates the SharePoint 2010 Disposition workflow and associate it to the list.
+Finally, setup activates the SharePoint 2010 Disposition workflow and associates it to the list.
 The SharePoint 2013 workflow must be added manually.

     % .\SPWorkflowLatency.exe setup https://bugfree.sharepoint.com/sites/workflows Latencies rh@bugfree.onmicrosoft.com password